Read hay statistics and data about the North Coast New South Wales region.

 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- It has been reported that there is soybean silage on the market from $300/t (wet) on farm.
+- It has been reported that there is silage available in the regions for $100 - $160/bale on farm.

 - Cereal hay: +/-0 ($500 to $550/t).
 Prices remain steady this week.